 Core Courses II

-The earth's history as revealed in the rock record.
+The Earth’s history as revealed in the rock record.
 Geologic processes and concepts are applied to the evolution of North America and life through geologic time.
-Prerequisites: One of: GEL 100, 101, 105, 130.
+Field trip fee required.
+Prerequisites: One of: GEL 100; or GEL 101, 102; or GEL 130QR.

 Stratigraphy and Sedimentology

 Production, transport, and deposition of sediments.
 Emphasis on fundamentals of fluid flow, transport, mineral processes, physical properties, formation of sedimentary structures, and depositional environments.
 Field trip fee required.
 Pre/Co-requisites: One of: GEL 310; or GEL 320; or ENS 307.